recallnet/rust-recall/cli/README.md

 - _Timehub machines_:
   An timehub is a [Merkle Mountain Range (MMR)](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/)-based verifiable anchoring system for state updates.
-  You can push values up to 500KiB and retrieve them by index.
+  You can push values up to 500KiB and retrieve them by index, along with the block timestamp of the block in which the value was included.
-  Timehubs support querying for state root, MMR peaks, and total leaf count.

 Read more about data machines [here](../README.md).